alexgs/grunt-available-tasks/README.md

 Type: `String|Function`
 Default value: `default`

-You can pass a `function` to this option if you'd like to specify a custom reporter.
+Choose either the default reporter (`default`) or the Markdown reporter (`markdown`).
+Alternately, you can pass a `function` to this option if you'd like to specify a custom reporter.
 A simple reporter could look like this:

 ```
 availabletasks: {